Read the blog post on the August Theme – Finance

 All governments can now create a safety net for fiscally responsible investments by embracing and supporting renewable-energy generating capacity, which has become eminently realistic in economic terms.

-To hold companies and banks accountable for following through with divesting from fossil fuels, our role as citizens is to demand and call for such policy actions because they make financial sense.
-The 2019 State of the Green Business Report identified green finance and in particular green loans, as a form of lower cost of capital.
+To hold companies and banks accountable for divesting from carbon-intensive activities like natural resource extraction and energy, chemicals, construction, and industrial production, we as citizens should demand and call for such policy actions because they make financial sense.
+The 2019 State of the Green Business Report identified green finance, and in particular green loans, as a form of lower cost of capital.
 Green bonds can be used to finance and support capital projects such as renewable energy infrastructure and/or public and alternative transportation that lower carbon emissions and increase the resilience of our communities.

 Green Bonds and loans are forms of public finance products, to serve public benefits, protect and preserve natural resources, to recognize ecosystem services and put an economic value on it, which then applies toward the transition to low-emission and low-carbon new economies.